dimpapak/event-driven-healthcare-regime-simulation/README.md

 The Python implementation supporting the proposed event-driven healthcare regime framework has been made publicly available to improve transparency, reproducibility, and future research extensions.

 ---
+## Citation

+If you use this repository, please cite:

+Papakyriakou, D. (2026).

+Event-Driven Stochastic Regime Shifts in Adaptive Healthcare Systems:
+Modelling Overload, Recovery, and Policy Response.

+Book Chapter submitted to:
+Stochastic Processes for Adaptive Healthcare Systems (IGI Global Scientific Publishing).

 ## Author